Raheem always rises! Sterling no Messi but hat-trick hero leading by example as City survive Atalanta scare | Goal.com

 Within six minutes of falling behind to Ruslan Malinovskyi's penalty, Sterling delivered a perfect cross that Sergio Aguero finished from eight yards out.

-And four minutes later he darted into the box and was caught with a clumsy challenge from Andrea Masiello - Aguero converting the penalty.
+And four minutes later he darted into the box and was caught by a clumsy challenge from Andrea Masiello - Aguero converting the penalty.

-He rounded off a brilliant team goal to virtually kill off the tie midway through the second period, before clinically finishing two more in the next 10 minutes to claim a hat-trick.
+He rounded off a brilliant team goal to virtually kill off the game midway through the second period, before clinically finishing two more in the next 10 minutes to claim a hat-trick.

 There was even time to beat the offside trap and drag a shot inches wide before the final whistle.